President and Chief Executive Officer

 Vice President, Strategic Partnerships

 In the role of VP of Strategic Partnerships, Kay works closely with the CEO and VP of Health Policy to develop, shape, communicate and implement ASHA’s National strategy.
-She leads all Merger and Acquisitions as well as Licensing and Alliance activities for the organization.
-She oversees Transformational Initiatives, including the Organizational Design evolution.
-Prior to joining ASHA Kay led in executive positions locally and statewide in teen pregnancy prevention and reproductive health.
+She oversees transformational initiatives, including the National Cervical Cancer Coalition which consists of 48 Chapters nationwide.
+Prior to joining ASHA, Kay led in executive positions locally and statewide in teen pregnancy prevention and reproductive health.
 She came to ASHA with over 20 years of experience in leadership development, strategic planning, programming, community outreach and grant writing.
-She currently serves on the NC School Health Alliance Board and is a former Board of Education member.
+She currently serves on the Advisory Board for the NC School Health Alliance Board and is a former Board of Education member.

 Board of Directors